Interchange fees explained

 - •How interchange fees affect businesses

-Interchange fees are transaction fees that merchants are charged when accepting card payments from customers.
-Whether payments are taken online by an eCommerce business or in person at a physical store, the merchant will be charged a payment processing fee.
+Interchange fees are transaction fees that merchants are charged when accepting card payments from customers, whether it's online or in-store payments.

-Although interchange is often thought of as a single per-transaction fee, it is actually an amalgamation of charges from:
+While many think of interchange as a single per-transaction fee, it consists of charges from:

 The card issuer: the customer’s bank or credit card company